nginx/unit-docs/source/unitctl.rst

 Unitctl can query a given control API to fetch all configured listeners.

-To list all active listeners, run the following command:
+To list all active listeners, run:

 .. code-block:: console